 Magdelaine North turtle graveyard.

-We arrived early December 2013 and carefully picked our way thru shallow coral heads to a well-protected anchorage about 300m behind a strip of smooth sand.
+We arrived in early December 2013 and carefully picked our way thru shallow coral heads to a well-protected anchorage about 300m behind a strip of smooth sand.
 It looked peaceful, but on landing, a short walk to the windward side revealed storms had washed away most of the sand from between the coral rocks.
-Creating almost impenetrable obstacles for the many nesting Green Turtles who were programmed to enter from southeast shore.
+Creating almost impenetrable obstacles for the many nesting Green Turtles who were programmed to enter from the southeast shore.
 Each night a life and death drama unfolded.

 We poured water over this mom to keep her alive while we dragged her back to the front beach–it took three hours, but she survived — my back slowly recovered.

 Magdelaine North diving

 We particularly liked a location on the western end of the reef.
 To drift along a wall and watch sharks spiral up out of the blackness 70m below was exhilarating.
 We must have seen 50+ Grey Whalers on that first dive.
 Behind the drop-off, a labyrinth of coral heads rose from perfect white sand in 10-15m of water.
 Visibility was 30-40 m.
 A school of hundreds of Jacks made for the sort of wide-angle photography I like 🙂

 Anchoring on the wall — the good, the bad and the ugly.